Skip to content

 Example:

-COPY /home/user/selfsigned.crt /cert/selfsigned.crt
+COPY /home/user/selfsigned.crt /usr/local/share/ca-certificates/selfsigned.crt

 RUN keytool -import -noprompt \